-The Kerla project develops a Linux-compatible kernel in Rust
+The Kerla project is developing Linux-compatible core in the Rust language

 At the current stage of development, Kerla can only run on x86_64 systems and implements basic system calls such as write, stat, mmap, pipe, and poll, supports signals, unnamed pipes, and context switches.
 For process management, calls such as fork, wait4, and execve are provided.
 There is support for tty and pseudo-terminals (pty).
 Of the file systems, initramfs (used to mount the root FS), tmpfs and devfs are still supported.
 A network stack is provided with support for TCP and UDP sockets, implemented on the basis of the smoltcp library.

-The developer has prepared a bootable environment that runs in QEMU or in the Firecracker virtual machine with the virtio-net driver, to which you can already connect via SSH.
-Musl is used as a system library, and BusyBox is used as user utilities.
+The developer has prepared a boot environment that can be launched in QEMU or in virtual machine Firecracker with the virtio-net driver, which can now be connected to via SSH.
+It uses musl as the system library, and BusyBox as the user-space utilities.

-The Kerla project develops a Linux-compatible kernel in Rust
+The Kerla project is developing Linux-compatible core in the Rust language

 Based on Docker, a build system has been prepared that allows you to create your own boot initramfs with the Kerla core.
 The fish-like nsh shell and the Kazari GUI stack based on the Wayland protocol are being developed separately.

-The Kerla project develops a Linux-compatible kernel in Rust
+The Kerla project is developing Linux-compatible core in the Rust language

 Using the Rust language in a project reduces the number of bugs in the code by applying safe coding techniques and improving the efficiency of identifying problems when working with memory.
 Memory safety is provided in Rust at compile time through reference checking, keeping track of object ownership and object lifetime (scope), as well as through evaluation of the correctness of memory access during code execution.
 In addition, Rust provides protection against integer overflows, requires mandatory initialization of variable values before use, applies the concept of immutable references and variables by default, offers strong static typing to minimize logical errors, and simplifies input value processing through pattern matching facilities. .